 Hey everyone!
-The River sewalong will be starting tomorrow, so I wanted to go ahead and help you guys with some inspiration for creating your own unique version!
+The River sewalong will be starting tomorrow, so I wanted to go ahead and help you guys with some inspiration & ideas for creating your own unique version!
 River is so great because it already provides you with the option of top or dress, and can be made in almost any fabric under the sun.
-From a heavier scuba knit top, to a lightweight linen or chambray dress, to a lounge like sweatshirt version.
+From a heavier scuba knit top to a lightweight linen or chambray dress to a lounge-like sweatshirt version.
 If you can dream it, you can do it!
 And because it’s so versatile, it also lends itself to some great hacks and variations.
-So let’s take a look at some ideas!
+So let’s take a look at some inspiration & ideas!

 The easiest way to add your own personal touch to your River top or dress is with contrasting colors or fabrics on the raglan sleeves.
 Keep it simple with two different colors, or a solid color and a print.
 Or play with fabric choice!
 I’m dying over those velvet sleeves.
 And sheer sleeves would be so pretty!

 River is a great loose, relaxed fit.
-Which means, because it doesn’t have any darts or fitted details, you can easily play with length, width, and proportion!
-Here’s some ideas:
+This means, that because it doesn’t have any darts or fitted details, you can easily play with length, width, and proportion!
+Here are some ideas:

 - Lengthen to maxi length (and maybe a dad slit or two.
 This would probably work best for the woven version, in a lightweight fabric.